TheBlob42/deduction-playground/README.md

 See the [rules-prop-pred.clj](https://github.com/TheBlob42/deduction-playground/blob/master/resources/rules-prop-prep.clj) or the [rules-temporal.clj](https://github.com/TheBlob42/deduction-playground/blob/master/resources/rules-temporal.clj) file for examples.

-The same way you write your own rules, you can also add or change the classical theorems which are used by the `classical` function.
+The same way you write your own rules, you can also add or change the trivial theorems which are used by the `trivial` function.
 These have the same structure as all other rules, but you can skip the *:forwards* and *:backwards* keys since they only can be evaluated forwards.

 ### Write your own logic

-If writing your own rules and classical-theorems isn't enough for your logic you can also edit the code.
+If writing your own rules and trivial-theorems isn't enough for your logic you can also edit the code.
 Search for the keyword **NEW LOGIC** in the comments.
 This keyword will indicate you where you may have to change or expand the code of this project.